jlouis/turtle/README.md

 ### Remote procedure calls

+To enable the RPC mechanism, you must change the configuration of publisher process like the following:

+    %% AMQP Publisher
+    Exch = …,
+    …,
+    AMQPDecls = [ … ],
+    AMQPPoolChildSpec =
+        turtle_publisher:child_spec(PublisherName, ConnName, AMQPDecls,
+            #{
+              confirms => true,
+              passive => false,
+              rpc => enable
+             }),

+In particular, the configuration adds the `rpc => enable` binding, but is otherwise the same as the above publisher configuration.
+This makes the publisher configure itself for retrival of RPC messages by declaring an exclusive `reply_to` queue for itself.

 The RPC mechanism of the publisher might at first look a bit "off" but there is a reason to the madness.
 Executing RPC calls runs in two phases.
 First, you publish a Query.
 This results in a publication